nuxodin/web-namespace-registry/README.md

 # Web Namespace Registry
-A namespaces registry for things like custom elements, classes and css properties.
+webnamespaces.org - A namespaces registry for things like custom elements, classes and css properties.
 There can be multiple frameworks using the same namespace.

 ## Check if a namespace is used
-[check here](
-  https://webnamespaces.org
+Chech a namespace on [webnamespaces.org]( https://webnamespaces.org
 )